Axway/api-builder-docs/content/en/docs/faq/_index.md

 {{% variables/apibuilder_prod_name %}} v4 maintains compatibility with a minimum of Node.js {{% variables/minimum_node %}}, however, using a version older than {{% variables/recommended_node %}} is not recommended.
 See the [Node.js support policy](/docs/nodejs_support_policy/) for more information.

-## I get errors during npm install saying I need python installed!
+## I get errors during npm install saying I need python installed

 This can happen when installing {{% variables/apibuilder_prod_name %}} and plugins using npm and is a warning which can be safely ignored.
 To bypass the warning, you can run npm install with the following flag: